Munoon/Telegram-Vote-Bot/README.md

 # TODO
 1. Make normal settings.
-2. Make live result in text file.
-3. Make ability to add names to players.
+2. Make ability to add names to players.
-4. Make voting by stickers.
+3. Make voting by stickers.
-5. Add live voting on website.
+4. Add live voting on website.